 In the fund financial statements, governmental fund types recognize debt premiums and discounts, as well as issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, even if withheld from the actual net proceeds received, are reported as debt service expenditures in the year the debt is issued.